How do you put the SDGs into action as a small enterprise?

 How to implement SDG strategies in a small business?

-To me, goal #13 and #15 are found in a fundamental respect that I carry with me, when I am out in nature biking, e.g. I do not litter except in litter bins.
+To me, goal #13 and #15 are found in fundamental respect that I carry with me, when I am out in nature biking, e.g. I do not litter except in litter bins.
 Again, being on a bike, in general, is CO2 neutral as the engine is your body.
-You could argue that doing a lot of exercise makes you hungrier.
-Therefore, you have to count in the CO2 emissions from your food-intake in that equation.
-However, this gets a bit too complicated to me…
+You could argue that doing a lot of exercises makes you hungrier.
+Therefore, you have to count on the CO2 emissions from your food-intake in that equation.
+However, this gets a bit too complicated for me.

 Goal #4, Quality Education, is integral when I develop my activities.
 I continuously try new approaches and ways to offer bike tours in order to reach my overall mission of getting more people to bike in the region.